Chiliseo/node-chat/README.md

 nodejs-chat-complete
 ====================
-This is the completed code for a Hackers @ Berkeley node.js workshop.
+This is the completed code for Chiliseo.

 Requirements
 ============